 In addition to the common UI controls, WPF offers a layout control for text presentation—the FlowDocument element.
 The FlowDocument element, in conjunction with the DocumentViewer element, provides a control for large amounts of text with varying layout requirements.
 Layout controls provide access to advanced typography through the Typography object and font-related properties of other UI controls.

 The following example shows text content hosted in a FlowDocumentReader, which provides search, navigation, pagination, and content scaling support.

 Lightweight Text Drawing

 You can draw text directly to WPF objects by using the DrawText method of the DrawingContext object.
 To use this method, you create a FormattedText object.
 This object allows you to draw multi-line text, in which each character in the text can be individually formatted.
-The functionality of the FormattedText object contains much of the functionality of the DrawText flags in the Win32 API.
+The functionality of the FormattedText object contains much of the functionality of the DrawText flags in the Windows API.
 In addition, the FormattedText object contains functionality such as ellipsis support, in which an ellipsis is displayed when text exceeds its bounds.
 The following example shows text that has several formats applied to it, including a linear gradient on the second and third words.

 You can convert formatted text into Geometry objects, allowing you to create other types of visually interesting text.
 For example, you could create a Geometry object based on the outline of a text string.

 The following examples illustrate several ways of creating interesting visual effects by modifying the stroke, fill, and highlight of converted text.